 Who Pays for Injuries and Vehicle Damages in Uber Accidents?

-Uber’s $1 million insurance coverage usually covers passenger wounds and damage if your uber driver caused the collision.
+Uber’s $1 million insurance coverage usually covers passenger injuries and damage if your Uber driver caused the collision.
 If another driver is at fault but lacks sufficient insurance, Uber’s insurance policy provides additional coverage, protecting victims of these incidents.

 How Does Liability Coverage Work in Uber Accident Lawsuits?